software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 ## Creating configuration file

-React Native IDE uses the standard VS Code `launch.json` format for customizing build process to your project.
+Radon IDE uses the standard VS Code `launch.json` format for customizing build process to your project.
 Before you can change any of the options you'll need to create launch configuration file, unless you already have one in your project.

 If you have the launch configuration file you can move to the next step.